Quincy, Illinois: Arts and culture

 Quincy and the surrounding region lie in a blended zone of midwestern culture, where influences from the Heartland and Rust Belt converge.
-It is also a community that deeply admires the arts, as it is home to America's first Arts Council, Quincy Society of Fine Arts, which was founded in 1947 by George M. Irwin.
+It is the site of America's first arts council, Quincy Society of Fine Arts, which was founded in 1947 by George M. Irwin.
 Irwin also founded Quincy Little Symphony (now known as the Quincy Symphony Orchestra Association) in 1947.
-Numerous nonprofit arts organizations provide the community with opportunities for entertainment, workshops, hands-on creative experiences, annual festivals, gallery and museum exhibit openings, theater, architecture, education and much more.
 Quincy was also named to Expedia's list of America's Most Artistic Towns in 2017 and 2018.

-The Dogwood Parade and festival is an annual event held in early-May celebrating the blossoming Dogwoods located throughout the city.
+The Dogwood Festival is an annual event held in early May celebrating the blossoming dogwoods located throughout the city.
 Washington Park hosts amusement rides and a parade marches down Maine Street.
-Washington Park and downtown also become the focal point of activity for farmer's markets, Q-Fest, formerly the Midsummer Arts Faire, the Tin Dusters, and the Gus Macker 3-on-3 Basketball tournament.
+Washington Park and downtown also become the focal point of activity for farmer's markets, Q-Fest, formerly the Midsummer Arts Faire, the Tin Dusters, and the Gus Macker 3-on-3 basketball tournament.

-The Historical Society of Quincy and Adams County engage the community in various events at the History Museum, the John Wood Mansion and Woodland Cemetery.
+The Historical Society of Quincy and Adams County operate at the history museum, the John Wood Mansion and Woodland Cemetery.
 In 2018, Quincy Community Theatre opened its 81st season.
-Quincy Art Center and Quincy Museum host the annual Art Fest & Folk Life Festival on Maine Street each September and provide various educational opportunities.
+Quincy Art Center and Quincy Museum host the annual Art Fest & Folk Life Festival on Maine Street each September.

 Quincy's riverfront is also a center for popular activities throughout the year, including the Fourth of July display on the Quincy Bay, outdoor showings of movies, and concerts.
-The Quincy Area Convention and Visitors Bureau is housed in a unique example of Mediterranean Revival architecture, the Villa Kathrine, along the river bluff and provides visitors and those traveling along the Great River Road a stop with informational materials about Quincy and the surrounding area.
+The Quincy Area Convention and Visitors Bureau is an example of Mediterranean Revival architecture, the Villa Kathrine.

-The Historic Downtown District is the premier destination for dining, entertainment and shopping.
-With the backdrop of historic architecture, The District merges the past with a touch of modern flair to bring customers all the modern conveniences they would want.
-Broadway Street leads from the Mississippi River through the east end of the town.
-Along the route are numerous chain franchises, stores, Quincy Mall and various strip malls for additional shopping opportunities.
-The Quincy Area Chamber of Commerce was established in 1887 to promote and enhance the business climate and economic well-being of the Quincy area.

-The Quincy YMCA and The Salvation Army Kroc Center provide fitness and recreational activities.
-There also several dance and yoga studios available.
-The Quincy Park District also offers public access to numerous parks, trails, facilities and programs throughout the city.